-g) The students are postgraduate research students who are not in 2014 REF units of assessment (UoAs) included in the QR funding model for 2016/17.
+h) The students are postgraduate research students who are not in 2014 REF units of assessment (UoAs) included in the QR funding model for 2017/18.
 These are those UoAs that have at least 3 classified FTE Category A staff and meet a combined volume and quality threshold.
-Details of the UoAs included in the QR funding model for each institution can be found in Annex C of HEFCW circular W16/16HE 'HEFCW's Funding Allocations 2016/17'.
+Details of the UoAs included in the QR funding model for each institution can be found in Annex A of HEFCW circular W18/10HE 'HEFCW's Funding Allocations 2018/19';